Ciantic/pixigameloop/README.md

 # Pixi Game Loop

-This is mostly just demonstration how to use "Fix your timestep!" by Glenn Fiedler
+This is just demonstration how to implement game loop defined in article "Fix your timestep!" by Glenn Fiedler

 Read about it here: https://gafferongames.com/post/fix_your_timestep/